History of the Arizona Cardinals: Struggling to succeed Warner

 The next week in a divisional game against the San Francisco 49ers, on just the third play of the game, Kolb was inadvertently kicked in the head and suffered a concussion.
 The concussion eventually caused Kolb to miss the rest of the season.
 Skelton came in and pulled off the upset over the 10–2 49ers.
 Skelton would go on and start the remainder of the season.
 Despite the Cardinals starting the season 1–6, they won 7 of their last nine to finish 8–8, including four overtime wins, an NFL record for most overtime wins in a single season.
 The Cardinals sent three players to the 2012 Pro Bowl: wide receiver and team icon Larry Fitzgerald, rookie cornerback and punt returner Patrick Peterson, and safety Adrian Wilson.

-After Skelton's strong finish to the 2011 season, coach Ken Whisenhunt declared that Kolb and Skelton would compete for the starting quarterback position.
+After Skelton's strong finish to the 2011 season, head coach Ken Whisenhunt declared that Kolb and Skelton would compete for the starting quarterback position.
 Skelton would eventually win the battle and be named the opening-day starter.
 However, Skelton was injured near the end of the opening game against the Seahawks, which saw Kolb come in off the bench and lead a game-winning drive.
 Kolb would start the next week and pull off a surprising upset over the AFC champion Patriots in Foxborough.
 Kolb played well enough to stay the starting quarterback even after Skelton was healthy, but Kolb himself would become injured in a 19–16 overtime loss to the Buffalo Bills.
 Kolb suffered broken ribs and was expected to miss six to eight weeks, but would eventually be placed on injured reserve.
 The Cardinals started off a surprising 4–0, but would then lose nine straight games, including an embarrassing 58–0 loss to the Seahawks at CenturyLink Field.
 Skelton would eventually be replaced by rookie Ryan Lindley in a loss to the Atlanta Falcons, but was re-inserted as starter after Lindley's struggles.